 If air pressure does not build up fast enough, your pressure may drop too low during driving, requiring an emergency stop.
 Don't drive until you get the problem fixed.

 Test Air Leakage Rate.
 With a fully-charged air system (typically 125 psi), turn off the engine, release the parking brake, and time the air pressure drop.
 The loss rate should be less than two psi in one minute for single vehicles and less than three psi in one minute for combination vehicles.
-Then apply 90 psi or more with the brake pedal.
-After the initial pressure drop, if the air pressure falls more than three psi in one minute for combination vehicles), the air loss rate is too much.
-Check for air leaks and fix before driving the vehicle.
-Otherwise, you could lose your brakes while driving.
+With the air pressure built up to governor cut off (120-140 psi), shut off the engine, chock your wheels (if necessary), release the parking brake (all vehicles), and the tractor protection valve (combination vehicle); and fully apply the foot brake.
+Hold the foot brake for one minute.
+After the initial pressure drop, if the air pressure falls more than three psi in one minute for single vehicles (more than four warning signal?